Add an article about typst

 Unlike my [blogpost about using nvim for LaTeX]({filename}./nvim-latex.md),

-its pretty much easier here.
+it’s pretty much easier here.

 I just added the [`typst.vim`](https://github.com/kaarmu/typst.vim) plugin to

-_neovim_, added a binding for the `:TypstWatch` command and thats basically
+_neovim_, added a binding for the `:TypstWatch` command and that’s basically

 all.
 It is possible to set the `g:typst_pdf_viewer` (`vim.g.typst_pdf_viewer` in